 Compensated absences are recognized when the right to receive the compensation is earned by the employees.
 Vacation is accrued on a monthly basis.
-The University uses an employee's current pay rate as of July 1st of the current year to calculate the liability for accrued compensated absences.
+The University uses an employee's current pay rate as of July 1, 2011 to calculate the liability for accrued compensated absences.
 The University employees pay rates are based on length of service and job classifications.